GrahamCampbell/Laravel-Flysystem/README.md

 Either [PHP](https://php.net) 5.5+ or [HHVM](http://hhvm.com) 3.6+ are required.

-To get the latest version of Laravel FLysystem, simply require the project using [Composer](https://getcomposer.org):
+To get the latest version of Laravel Flysystem, simply require the project using [Composer](https://getcomposer.org):

 ```bash
 $ composer require graham-campbell/flysystem